-- 1. All financial institutions wishing to be considered for the County of San Bernardino's Broker/Dealer List must confirm that they are a member of the Financial Industry Regulatory Authority (FINRA), registered with the Securities & Exchange Commission (SEC), and possess all other required licenses. - 2.
+- All financial institutions wishing to be considered for San Bernardino County's Broker/Dealer List must confirm that they are a member of the Financial Industry Regulatory Authority (FINRA), registered and qualifyunder Rule 15C3-1 (uniform net capital rule) with the Securities & Exchange Commission (SEC), and possess all other required licenses. - 2.
 The County Treasurer's intent is to enter into a long-term relationship.
 Therefore, the integrity of the firm and the personnel assigned to our account is of primary importance. - 3.
-The firm must acknowledge receipt of the County Treasurer's written Investment Policy guidelines. - 4.
+The firm must acknowledge receipt of the County Treasurer's written IPS guidelines. - 4.
 It is important that the firm provide related services that will enhance the account relationship, which could include: - (a) An active secondary market for its securities. - (b) Internal credit research analysis on commercial paper, bankers' acceptances and other securities it offers for sale. - (c) Be willing to purchase securities from our portfolio. - (d) Be capable of providing market analysis, economic projections, and newsletters. - 5.
 The firm must provide the County with annual financial statements.
 All firms with whom the County does business must have a stable financial condition. - 6.
 The County Treasury is prohibited from the establishment of a broker/dealer account for the purpose of holding the County's securities.
 All securities must be subject to delivery at the County's custodial bank. - 7.
 Without exception, all transactions are to be conducted on a delivery vs. payment (DVP) basis or, for repurchase agreements, on a tri-party basis. - 8.
 The broker/dealer must have been in operation for more than five (5) years. - 9.
 Firms must have adequate financial strength and capital to support the level of trading that is approved.
 Adequate financial strength will be assessed by a review of the balance sheet and income statement of the dealer.
 Broker/dealers with less than \$10 million of net capital may be approved for trading that is limited in maturity or amount or may not be approved for extended settlement trades. - 10.
-Repurchase agreement counterparties will be limited to primary government securities dealers who report to the Federal Reserve Bank of New York and meet the following criteria: - (a) Counterparties must have a minimum of one short-term credit rating of at least A-1,P-1, and/or F1. - (b) Counterparties and/or their parent must have a minimum of \$25 billion in assets and \$350 million in capital.
+Repurchase agreement counterparties will be limited to primary government securities dealers who report to the Federal Reserve Bank of New York.

-GLOSSARY OF TERMS
+35.0 GLOSSARY OF TERMS